 Gero practically exists as a place for ‘taking the waters’ as it sits on rich underground currents of thermal waters.

 Be brave, undress and slip in the hot water pools but there are a few steps to follow prior to doing so.

-The Suimeikan Ryokan has three onsen inside their luxury premises (six if you consider the three become six as they are gender separate).
-My favourites are always the open-air ones.
+The Suimeikan Ryokan has three onsens inside their luxury premises (six if you consider the three become six as they are gender-separate).

 There is nothing like walking out naked to the outdoor pools (even better if it is snowing) and settling in for a relaxing long soak amongst rocks.

-The rocks are artistically displayed among greenery with backdrops of panoramic views that offer the perfect scenery to enjoy in Japan in winter.
+The rocks are artistically displayed among the greenery with backdrops of panoramic views that offer the perfect scenery to enjoy in Japan in winter.